CyberRyan1/CyberCore/examples/spigot/CommandWithTabCompleteExample.md

 # Command With Tab Complete Example
+#### Important: This example is out of date.
+It reflects how version 1.x worked, not version 2.x.
+Updated examples are coming soon.

 This is an example of what a command that has custom arguments (non-players) might look like.
 Obviously some things may need to be changed, depending on the project, what you need accomplished, etc.